bwu-dart-graveyard/polymer_ui_elements/README.md

 polymer-ui-sidebar-headers | not started |
 polymer-ui-sidebar-menu    | not started |
 polymer-ui-splitter        | not started |
-polymer-ui-submenu-item    | not started |
+polymer-ui-submenu-item    | ported      | has issues
 polymer-ui-tabs            | not started |
 polymer-ui-theme-aware     | **ported**  |
 polymer-ui-toggle-button   | **ported**  |